As You Were

 "A true Gryffindor, you are."

 The bickering was familiar and comforting, a relic of a time before the two of them had made the transition from students to soldiers.
 Ginny had never admitted it to her companions (and especially not to Harry), but she worried greatly about her brothers.
 She knew they would never stay in the safety of Shell Cottage.
-She understood that compulsion towards action and wouldn't expect anything less from them, even as she often wished they would stop expecting less from her.
+She understood that compulsion towards action and wouldn't expect anything less of them, even as she often wished they would stop expecting less of her.